gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 <div class="note">
   <p><strong>Note!</strong></p>
   <p>Any guidelines or specifications not mentioned in this document can be implemented according to the manufacturer's needs or policies.
-However, if you are uncertain and need help to decide, please contact the partnership team.</p>
+However, if you are uncertain and need help to decide, contact the partnership team.</p>
 </div>

 ## Client states and events {#ClientStateAndEvent}

 You should design and implement the client devices for easy user recognition and operation, such as for user voice inputs, Clova voice outputs, microphone states, or error occurrences (e.g. an error in the Clova service or network).
-For this, you need to understand the states of the client device and the actions and flow between states.
+For this, you need to understand the states of the client device, and the actions and flow between states.
 The following diagram shows the client state cycle.

 ![](/Design/Resources/Images/Clova-Client-State_Diagram.png)